Skip to content

 The afternoon will include:

-Panel 2: How can public attitudes help shape the future of R&D?
+Session 2: How can public attitudes help shape the future of R&D?

-Panel 3: How will UK R&D rise and respond to the challenges of the future?
+Session 3: How will UK R&D rise and respond to the challenges of the future?

-Keynote Lecture: Professor Ian Chapman, CEO UKRI
+Keynote Lecture: Professor Sir Ian Chapman, CEO UKRI

 All this alongside lots of time for networking and questions, make sure you connect and speak to senior and influential voices across the R&D sector and government.